emdorgan/E-Commerce-Backend/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 This is the backend of an e-commerce website consisting of a database with categories, tags and products and a routing API built with express.js.
 There is no front end for this application, instead, the user is expected to use Insomnia to test out the routes constructed.
-Categories can have many products, products can have many tags and tags can have many products.

 ## Getting Started

 * First, make sure you have a terminal viewer installed (such as Git Bash).
 * Next, install [Node.js](https://nodejs.org/).
 * Then, install [MySQL](https://www.mysql.com/) and follow their instructions VERY carefully.
+* Then, install [Insomnia](https://insomnia.rest/) which will be used to test the routes
 * type in `mysql -u root -p`
 * Enter the password as `password`
 * Run `source schema.sql` in the command line